 “In God we trust” is a motto so important to the American culture that it is printed on our currency.
-As a religious organization, this motto means even more, but there is another popular motto that church administrators should learn: “trust but verify”.
+As a religious organization, this motto means even more.
+But there is another popular motto that church administrators should learn: “trust but verify.”

 Who is responsible for financial oversight within religious organizations?

 Rob Faulk, a seasoned church administrator with vast experience in internal controls, states that he often “see[s] church boards that are strong in one area but challenged in the other […] dominated by mission but lack[ing] proper fiscal management.
 Others are strong operationally, but lack leadership support for the ‘why’ that drives the church’s vision and mission.”
+By implementing stronger financial controls and oversight, religious organizations can devote their time to activities that add value to their members and their communities, while upholding their fiduciary responsibility.

-So, in general, a fiduciary must act in the best interest of the people they represent.
+In general, a fiduciary must act in the best interest of the people they represent.
 In a non-profit organization, such as a church, the board is the bearer of this fiduciary responsibility and therefore should properly oversee all operations, including finances, to protect the members of the church.

-Finally, according to Mr. Faulk, the reasons for the aforementioned shortfalls in church governance can usually be attributed to either improperly structured management or insufficient resources to conduct proper monitoring.
+According to Mr. Faulk, the reasons for the aforementioned shortfalls in church governance can usually be attributed to either improperly structured management or insufficient resources to conduct proper monitoring.
 But in some cases, these responsibilities are simply overlooked.
 So how should a church modify their organizational and management structure to ensure they are performing adequate oversight?

 What financial information should the church board monitor?